WordPress/gutenberg/components/code-editor/README.md

 - Type: `boolean`
 - Required: No

+### onFocus

+The function called when the editor is focused.

+- Type: `Function`
+- Required: No

 ### onChange

 The function called when the user has modified the source code via the